Last updated on November 8th, 2022

 A favourite Christmas spot of mine is the Geffrye Museum in Shoreditch.
 The museum is set in a cluster of 18th century almshouses and showcases typical middle-class English interiors from 1600 to the present day.
 There are 11 period rooms displays together with period gardens and a walled herb garden.

-The Geffrye museum gets a Christmas makeover every year with its special exhibition: Christmas Past 400 Years of Seasonal Traditions in English Homes.
+The Museum of the Home gets a festive makeover every year with its special exhibition: Winter Past Past 400 Years of Seasonal Traditions in English Homes.
 Period baubles and greenery, music and lighting bring to life the traditions of Christmas during the last 400 years.
 You’ll learn about everything, from the origins of kissing under the mistletoe, hanging up stockings, decorating the fir tree and playing games.

 Through the Looking Glass

-Here are some of the festive sceneries you’ll see at the Geffrye Museum, on display until the 8th January.
+Here are some of the festive sceneries you’ll see at the Museum of the Home during the festive season.

 I am hopeless at arts and crafts but always wanted to learn how to make a Christmas wreath.
-The Geffrye Museum’s wreath-making courses are famous, so I joined in with a group of about twenty or so other ladies last Friday.
+The Museum of the Home hosts one of the best wreath-making courses in London so I joined in with a group of about twenty or so other ladies last Friday.
 The class was led by the museum’s head gardener, Heather, who has been teaching wreath-making for 16 years.
 Thank goodness for Heather who was a wonderful guide and very patient with her less-than-able pupil.

 Hannah, one of the museum’s curators, had some gems from Christmas past to share with us before the course started: a 1611 recipe book for making Leech (a blancmange-type concoction) which was served on New Year’s Eve; preserving notes including instructions on how to glaze and sugar fresh roses; recipes for mince pies from 1685, and a wonderful Christmas nursery scene by cartoonist Cruikshank, famous for being Dickens’s illustrator.